einverne/dotfiles/README.md

-This is my personal dotfiles which contain config for vim, zsh, tmux, git, fzf, etc;
+This is my personal dotfiles which contain config for vim, zsh, tmux, git, fzf etc;

 ## macOS setup
 Set up by using [dotbot](https://blog.einverne.info/post/2020/08/use-dotbot-dotfiles-management.html):